General and Theoretical Ecology

 Head: Prof. Dr. Juliane Filser

 Based on long-term ecosystem research, soil ecology and ecological theory we are working on sustainable solutions for a healthy environment.
-Main research areas are prospective environmental hazard assessment, interactions between primary producers and soil animals and their impact on carbon cycling.
-At present, major research topics involve projects on the impact of engineered nanomaterials on the environment and the application of biochar for improving soil fertility and soil health.
-Additionally, emphasis is given on critical assessment of standardised testing procedures for assessing environmental effects of nanomaterials.
+Main research areas are precautionary assessment of environmental hazards, interactions between primary producers and soil animals and their impact on carbon cycling.

 Allgemeine und theoretische Ökologie